It’s happened to all of us – you’re enjoying a nice dinner party at your house, when suddenly someone throws up all over your carpet.

 So, there you have it.

-Five ways to clean vomit out of carpet.
-While all of these methods work, some may be more preferable than others depending on the situation.
+Six ways to clean vomit out of the carpet.
+While all of these methods work, some may be preferable depending on the situation.

 If you’re ever in a bind and need to clean up vomit quickly, any of these techniques will do the trick.